bakame-php/http-structured-fields/docs/06-validation.md

 ```

 This class can aggregate all the rules for a parameter container, applies them all at
-once an returns a result you can use to quickly know if your parameters do met all the
+once and returns a result you can use to quickly know whether your parameters do meet
-criteria.
+all the criteria.

-So if we go back to the HTTP field definitions we can create the following `ParametersValidator`.
+Going back to the HTTP field definitions we can translate the requirements and create the
+following `ParametersValidator`.

 We need to make sure about the allowed keys for that. the class has a `filterByCriteria` which
 expects the `Parameters` container as its sole argument.